fbpx

 It’s really easy to spend day in Formentera when you’re in Ibiza.
 It’s the perfect day trip!
 From Ibiza, I take the ferry to Formentera.
 There are several options in the port of Ibiza Town.
 My best friend and I are invited to the Balearia boat.
 The Balearia boats are the largest ferries that do the crossing in just over half an hour.
 They are also the most luxurious: neatly clean, comfortable seats and even a bar on board.
 On the upper deck, it is wonderful to relax in the sun and enjoy the view.

 On the way back, I get treated to a beautiful sunset.
-You can pre-purchase your ticket online at Balearia.com or just go to the harbor and buy the ticket there.
+You can pre-purchase your ticket online or just go to the harbor and buy the ticket there.
 You can buy an open ticket so that you can return to Ibiza at any time.
 If you want, you can also take your rental car to Formentera, but I’d opt for a rental scooter in Formentera if you’re going on a day trip.
 That’s much easier.

 By the way, if you’re looking for tips for Ibiza, here’s an overview.